phantomics/april/README.md

 (ql:quickload 'april)
 ```

-And the system will be built and ready.
+This will download and install April's dependencies, and with that the package will be built and ready.

 ## APL Functions and Operators